These horror books for teens mix mystery, ghost stories, and creepy adventures, perfect for young adults craving chills and twists.

 They pursued the folklore wherever they went, tried to contact the undead who died violently, hunted down the ghosts with deep grievances, and prevented them from harming innocent people.

 Keith and his party came to a small town to search for the undead called "Anna in Blood" in the legend.
-Case thinks this is just a trial of the usual spirit hunting operations: search, capture, and hunt.
+Case thinks this is just a trial of the usual spirit-hunting operations: search, capture, and hunt.
 But this is not the case.
-He found that the girl he was about to face was full of unprecedented anger and curse.
+He found that the girl he was about to face was full of unprecedented anger and curses.

 This girl named Anna, anyway, has entered and occupied Case's life.